CompGenomeLab/worm-UV-DR/README.md

 ## 👩‍🔬 Author

 Cansu Kose, 2025 – UNC Chapel Hill | Sancar Lab
+Cem Azgari, 2025 – Sabancı University | Adebali Lab

-If you use or adapt this pipeline, please cite appropriately or contact me via GitHub.
+If you use or adapt this pipeline, please cite appropriately or contact us via GitHub.